nikomac/MartianRobots/README.md

 **CAUTION** If deployed locally using Docker remember it and you have the DB locally as well, the docker app will not have access to the DB using `localhost` routes.

 The Web Api can be tested using swagger, it contains some examples and descriptions of the endpoints.
-Or using this example to run the a mission:
+Or using this example to run a mission:

     curl -X POST "hostname:port/Mission" -H  "accept: */*" -H  "Content-Type: application/json" -d "\"5 3\1 1 E\RFRFRFRF\3 2 N\FRRFLLFFRRFLL\0 3 W\LLFFFRFLFL\""